Contents

 Treasury and checkpoints

-The treasury sweep is measure-only.
-It walks the custodial credit accounts, converts the total to required USD at par, and compares it against TRUST_CASH.
-A shortfall is logged and counted; nothing is posted to fix it.
+The treasury sweep is measure-only: it sums the custodial credits, converts to required USD at par, and compares against TRUST_CASH.
+A shortfall is logged and counted, never posted against.

 See solvency for what backing means and how the same check runs inside the prover.